CU-CloudCollab/cucloud_module/README.md

 ### Environmental Variables

+There are 5 CUCLOUD_ available environmental variables.

 ```
+# (OPTIONAL, DEFAULT=aws)
-# providers must be chosen from supported cucloud module, currently only aws
+# providers must be chosen from supported cucloud modules, currently only aws is supported
-# is supported
 CUCLOUD_PROVIDER=aws

+# (OPTIONAL, DEFAULT=False)
+# when using AWS, if you are using named connection profiles, set this to true
+# your CUCLOUD_PROFILE value should then match your named profile name
+# unset or set to false if you are using IAM role or AWS_ACCESS_KEY_ID=
+CUCLOUD_AWS_USE_NAMED_PROFILE=true

+# (OPTIONAL, DEFAULT=False)
+# Enforces dryrun mode and makes no changes to your resources
+CUCLOUD_DRYRUN=true

+# (REQUIRED)
 # profiles are user created, if you are using multiple profiles with
 # ~/.aws/credentials, your profile name must match
 # If you use IAM role or AWS_ACCESS_KEY_ID= you still need to set a value
-# but it will not effect your connection
+# but it will not effect your connection, suggested to match your account name
 CUCLOUD_PROFILE=sandbox

+# (REQUIRED)
 # to allow different configuration values within a profile
 CUCLOUD_ENV=dev

-# (OPTIONAL) when using AWS, if you are using named connectino profiles,
-# set this to true
-# your CUCLOUD_PROFILE value should then match your named profile name
-# keep this to false or not set if you are using IAM role or AWS_ACCESS_KEY_ID=
-CUCLOUD_AWS_USE_NAMED_PROFILE=true
 ```

 In addition to CUCLOUD_* specific vars, use of AWS named profiles is supported with ``~/.aws/config`` and ``~/.aws/credentials``.
 For more information, see the [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).